mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 13 May 2025

-- The average temperature today is 11.22˚C,
+- The average temperature today is 12.53˚C,
-- With highs of 11.58˚C and lows of 10.93˚C,
+- With highs of 13.31˚C and lows of 10.93˚C,
-- It may feel like 10.72˚C with clear sky
+- It may feel like 11.93˚C with few clouds
-- The wind speed is 2.41m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1017hPa and humidity is 89%
+- The pressure is 1017hPa and humidity is 80%
 - The sun will rise at 04:17 and set at 19:51

 <!-- weather_marker ends -->